zslajchrt/morpheus/README.md

 }
 ```

 And now we can declare the two traits representing the offline and online contacts.
-These traits become Morpheus fragments by annotating them by the fragment annotation.
+These traits become Morpheus fragments by annotating them by means of the fragment annotation.
 Each fragment trait has a special field for keeping the proprietary address.

 ```scala
 @fragment trait OfflineContact extends Contact {